searleser97/cpbooster/README.md

   - RTE (Runtime Error)
   - CE (Compilation Error)
 - Run code with your own debugging flags easily
+- open a new terminal in the contest directory immediately after cloning it

-#### List of fully supported terminals:
+  - List of supported terminals for this feature:

-The following terminals support opening a new terminal in the contest directory, if your terminal is not listed here don't worry, this is the only feature you will not have.

     - konsole
     - xterm
     - gnome-terminal
     - deepin-terminal
     - terminal (MacOS)
     - kitty

 ## Future updates

-- Add option to `cpbooster-json` to close previous terminal (if terminal emulator is supported)
 - Add the possibility to test current file using test cases of another file (test --as \<filename>)
 - Add the possibility to debug current file using test cases of another file (test --as \<filename> -d)
 - Add support for Java